 - How long does the chosen solution need to last and how robust does it need to be to changing circumstances?

-- What resources are needed for each option compared with what resources are available?
+- What resources are needed for each option compared with the resources that are available?

-Not all these issues might apply in your situation.
-But simply thinking them through might be enough to bring you clarity about your preferred way forward.
+Not all of these factors will apply in every situation.
+But by thinking them through you will hopefully be able to identify the ones that matter most to you now.
+And that alone might be enough to bring you clarity about which way forward you prefer.

-If not, then the best option for you will be provided by the best mix of these competing priorities.
-That might not be the ideal solution you would have chosen in a perfect world.
-But it will be (at bare minimum) the least bad alternative available to you now.
-Gaining clarity on what that is will at least get you unstuck and enable you to move forward.
+If not, then the best option will be provided by the best (imperfect) mix of these competing priorities.
+That might not be what you would have chosen in a perfect world.
+But it will at least be the least bad alternative available to you now.
+And gaining clarity on that will get you unstuck and enable you to move forward.

 So to choose between your shortlisted options, ask yourself for each one: